For this recipe we used Arcadia Ales Porter Rico, but you can use any coconut flavored porter or stout.

 - 2 eggs beaten

-- 3-4 tbsp vegetable oil for cooking the pancakes
+- 3-4 tablespoon vegetable oil for cooking the pancakes

 - coconut flakes or shredded coconut optional, for garnish